One of the biggest no-brainers for frequent travelers — Hilton Aspire benefits and perks

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-I absolutely love The Hilton Honors American Express Aspire Card.
+I absolutely love the Hilton Honors American Express Aspire Card.
 It’s such a good deal that I actually don’t think the card is sustainable with all its benefits.
+The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 The Hilton Aspire comes with a welcome offer of 150,000 Hilton points after spending $4,000 on purchases in the first three months of account opening.
 And because it’s easy to receive a value of ~0.5 cents per Hilton point, you should have no problem racking up at least $750 in free hotel stays, making it one of the best hotel credit cards.